isc-projects/isc-dnssec-guide/doc/introduction.rst

 .. _how_does_dnssec_change_my_job:

-How does DNSSEC Change My Job as a DNS Administrator?
+How Does DNSSEC Change My Job as a DNS Administrator?
 -----------------------------------------------------

 With this protocol extension, some of the things you were used to in DNS have changed.
-As the DNS administrator, you have new maintenance tasks to perform on a regular basis (as described in :ref:`signing_maintenance_tasks`); when there's a DNS resolution problem, you have new troubleshooting techniques and tools to use (as described in :ref:`dnssec_troubleshooting`).
-BIND tries its best to make these things as transparent and seamless as possible.
-In this guide, we try to use configuration examples that result in the least amount of work for DNS administrators.
+As the DNS administrator, you have new maintenance tasks to perform on a regular basis (as described in :ref:`signing_maintenance_tasks`); when there is a DNS resolution problem, you have new troubleshooting techniques and tools to use (as described in :ref:`dnssec_troubleshooting`).
+BIND 9 tries its best to make these things as transparent and seamless as possible.
+In this guide, we try to use configuration examples that result in the least amount of work for BIND 9 DNS administrators.